 During this period, I have also turned my hand to a little journalism.
 Michael Holmes, the long time editor of the leading selfbuild magazineHomebuilding & Renovating, was an early fan.
 He asked me to write for his magazine in 1996 and I have been contributing pieces to it ever since.
 Journalism has also improved my skills as a writer — I don’t waffle as much — and in 2001 I picked up my first, and as yet only, gong, Residential Property Writer of the Year, at the Halifax Laing Homes Press Awards.

-2016 update: The Bible is now at Edition No 12, has now sold over 160,000 copies and boast over 250 customer reviews on Amazon.
-I am recently re-married, currently living in a rented house in Cambridge, but after five years search I have found a new build project in Cambridge which is in the process of being built (August 2017).
+2017 update: The Bible, now at Edition No 12, has now sold over 160,000 copies and boast over 250 customer reviews on Amazon.
+I am recently re-married, currently living in a rented house, but have found a new build project in Cambridge which is in the process of being built (August 2017).
 It is just half a mile from the very first project I started on in 1980.
-You will find my writing most months in the pages of Homebuilding & Renovating and on an occasional blog called House 2.0.
+You will find my writing most months in the pages of Homebuilding & Renovating.
 Or twitter @slopingsite , named after Brinkley's Slope Law, detailed in Chapter 6 of the Housebuilders Bible.
 I was once a prolific blogger at House 2.0 but twitter seems to have made blogging redundant.
 Or maybe just much more concise.